osmandapp/web/main/docs/user/plugins/index.md

 ### Purchase

-Most plugins are available for free, only these require the purchase of an [OsmAnd+ or OsmAnd Pro](../purchases/index.md) license before use:
+Most plugins are available for free, only the plugins in the list below require the purchase of an [OsmAnd+ or OsmAnd Pro](../purchases/index.md) license to use:

 - [Topography](../plugins/contour-lines.md)
-- 3D Relief (a feature under the Topography plugin)
+- 3D Relief (feature of the Topography plugin)
 - [Wikipedia](../plugins/wikipedia.md)
 - [Nautical map view](../plugins/nautical-charts.md)
 - [Weather](../plugins/weather.md)